atomicleopard/generator-thundr-app/README.md

     mvn package

-#### Deploy to appengine

-    mvn appengine:update -PenvironmentName

 #### Have live changes to your css, javascript, less, fonts, images watch and processed in realtime
 ``grunt`` while running your app.

-##### Run the appengine locally

-    mvn appengine:devserver

-##### Debug in Eclipse using the GPE and grunt watch
+##### Debug in Eclipse using with live updates of web resources using grunt watch
-Create a run-config in Eclipse using the GPE for a standard maven webapp on port 8080.
+Create a run-config in Eclipse using a standard maven webapp on port 8080.
 Run grunt on the command line using ``grunt``

-##### Debug in IntelliJ using the Google Plugin and grunt watch
+##### Debug in IntelliJ using with live updates of web resources gusing runt watch
 Create a run config in IntelliJ on port 8081
 Run grunt on the command line or IntelliJ's grunt integration ``grunt``.
 This circumvents issues with IntelliJ not sycning file changes properly without frame deactivation followed by reactivation.